trigram-mrp/fractureiser/docs/users.md

 ### Is Bedrock safe?
 Yes, this affects only Java.

+### Are alternative game clients such as Lunar or Badlion safe?
+See the below point.

-### Is Optifine safe? / Is Sodium safe? / Is Iris safe? / Is Create safe? / Is (insert mod) safe?
+### Is Optifine safe? / Is Sodium safe? / Is Iris safe? / Is Create safe? / Is Essential safe? / Is (insert mod) safe?

 **We can not currently fully confirm the safety of any given mod.**